HMCS HURON - a partial history

 Over time it became apparent that there were not sufficient personnel numbers to support the operation of two Tribals based in Esquimalt and as a result, in 2000, HURON was placed in mothballs.
 Five years later she was paid off for disposal.

 In 2006 HURON was assigned target status for a sinking exercise as part of Operation TRIDENT FURY.
 A mixture of Maritime Command Pacific and US Navy ships and submarines and Air Command CF-18’s were given an opportunity to bombard HURON until she sank.
-Before being towed the offshore weapons range west of Vancouver Island, HURON was stripped of her armaments and environmentally harmful contaminants.
+Before being towed to the offshore weapons range west of Vancouver Island, HURON was stripped of her armaments and environmentally harmful contaminants.
 On May 14, 2007 bombardment began with Sea Sparrow missiles and gunfire.
 Ultimately, it was ALGONQUIN’s gun that was responsible for the sinking and somewhat ironically that gun had originally been fitted in HURON!
 Many will have seen the History Television documentary entitled “Sinking a Destroyer” that described what happened on that day in May, 2007 off Canada’s west coast.

 HURON was remembered by approximately 30 former HURON’s who gathered in the HMCS BYTOWN Officers Mess in Ottawa on the day of the sinking.
 To read about that memorable day, please visit the CNTHA Newsletter page for an article by Don Wilson.

 And HURON was to live on elsewhere when, in June, 2012, HURON’s port propeller was installed in a static display at Calgary’s Military Museum.